 Also of interest is that Royal Oak has more people living here who work in computers and math than 95% of the places in the US.

+Royal Oak is a somewhat ethnically-diverse city.
 The people who call Royal Oak home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Royal Oak residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Royal Oak include Irish, Polish, English, and Italian.
+Important ancestries of people in Royal Oak include German, Irish, English, Polish, and Italian.

 The most common language spoken in Royal Oak is English.
-Other important languages spoken here include German and Spanish.
+Other important languages spoken here include Polish and Italian.